-Sugar-sweetened beverage tax could reduce obesity and type 2 diabetes in IndiaJanuary 7th, 2014 in Health /
+Sugar-sweetened beverage tax could reduce obesity and type 2 diabetes in IndiaJanuary 7, 2014 in Medicine & Health / Health

 A sugar-sweetened beverage (SSB) tax could help mitigate the rise in obesity and type 2 diabetes rates in India among both urban and rural populations, according to a study published this week in PLOS Medicine.
 Sanjay Basu and colleagues, from Stanford University, USA, estimated that a 20% SSB tax across India could avert 11.2 million cases of overweight/obesity and 400,000 cases of type 2 diabetes between 2014 and 2023, based on the current rate of increases in SSB sales.
 If SSB sales were to increase more steeply than the current rate, as predicted by drinks industry marketing models, the researchers estimate that the tax would avert 15.8 million cases of overweight/obesity and 600,000 cases of diabetes.